streamdal/streamdal/examples/esm/README.md

 ## WASM
-In order to run pipelines with a minimal amount of overhead, the Snitch node client ships and executes pipeline rules as WASM, so you'll need to enable WASM functionality in your node app by supplying the flag, see:
+In order to run pipelines with a minimal amount of overhead, the Snitch node client ships and executes pipeline rules as WASM.
+If you are using Node version < 20.* you'll need to enable WASM functionality in your node app by supplying the flag, see:

 ```
 node --experimental-wasi-unstable-preview1 ./build/sandbox/index.js